emwjacobson/WhatsNext/web/README.md

 ## Development Environment

 0. Make sure that you are in the `web` directory.
-1. `docker build -f Dockerfile-dev -t web-dev .`
+1. `docker build --target development -t web-dev .`
 2. `docker run --rm -it -v $(pwd)/app:/app -p 4200:4200 web-dev:latest`
 3. (Inside the container) `npm install`